 - He can be in the forest, or in the freezer.

 - She can be on the plate, or fleeing from the platter.

 The 4 Heroic Steps of Your Pro-turkey-nist Hero's Journey

-While there are twelve total steps in the hero’s journey, we’re going to keep it simple and focus on four fun storytelling steps that Campbell teaches make for great heroic journeys.
+While there are twelve total steps in the hero's journey (check out all 12 steps here!), we’re going to keep it simple and focus on four fun storytelling steps that Campbell teaches to create a great journey.